Alipay for Foreigners in 2026: The Ultimate FAQ

 For more details on this, please read our in-depth guide on payment limits.

 4. What happened to Alipay "Tour Pass"?
-Do I still need it?
+Is TourCard the same thing?

 5. What is "Real-Name Verification" and is it safe?